Autodesk/synthesis/tutorials/TouchControls.md

 ## Requirements

-Touch controls will only be avalible on devices that have touch screen capabilities including phones, tablets, and touch screen laptops.
+Touch controls will only be available on devices that have touch screen capabilities including phones, tablets, and touch screen laptops.

 <img src="img/touch/joysticks.png" alt="image of synthesis world with joysticks">